 The texture is something else.
 Andy calls it “a cross between butter and chocolate,” and I don't think he's stretching it.
 Frankly, for blue cheese lovers, it's irresistible.

-Currently we're cutting into some awesome wheels made this past January.
-Spot-on texture, great balance of sweet, meaty, and herbal notes, and just the right amount of blue.
+Currently we're cutting into some awesome wheels made this past June.
+They're rich and creamy, with just the right amount of blue.
+The savory flavor lasts for a long, long time.

 If we are sold out on this, I recommend trying Stichelton, the traditional British cheese Bayley Hazen was based on.